 Unlike Islamic societies in central and western Asia and China, Western Europe and Japan remained out of reach of the Mongol hordes and thus immune from any direct or even indirect harm.
 These invasions carried out by semi-barbaric tribes are regarded as the most horrific of their kind in recorded human history and the most significant event of the second millennium.
-They are in fact, historically, the most important distinguishing feature between Western Europe and Islamic territories in Asia, which to a large extent accounts for the sharply different scientific, socioeconomic, cultural and political developments in these two regions of the world.
-In reality, unlike Asia, Western Europe, after the end of the first millennium did not come into contact with any semi-barbaric peoples and, was therefore able in time to exploit the scientific and cultural heritage of China, India, and in particular Islamic societies - which were also the conveyors of knowledge from ancient Greece - on their march to the Renaissance and thence to the modern world of science, technology, and culture.
-Combined with massive resources flowing into western Europe from the discovery and plunder of the new World, this ultimately culminated in the Industrial Revolution.
+They are in fact, historically, the most important distinguishing feature between Western Europe and Islamic territories in Asia, whose influence on the disparate paths of progress followed by the two cannot be underestimated.
+In reality, unlike Asia, Western Europe, after the end of the first millennium did not come into contact with any semi-barbaric peoples and, was therefore able in time to exploit the scientific and cultural heritage of China, India, and in particular Islamic societies - which were also the conveyors of knowledge from ancient Greece - on their march to the Renaissance and thence to the modern world of science, technology, and culture which ultimately culminated in the Industrial Revolution.

-During the colonial period, given the harm it had already suffered, Iran, found itself in a very weak position vis-à-vis Western European countries.
+During the neo-colonial period, given the harm it had already suffered, Iran, found itself in a very weak position vis-à-vis Western European countries.
 These countries, armed with scientific and technological advances on the one hand, and expansion in naval and foreign trade, discoveries of new continents and new sea routes on the other, had brought about a new balance of power in international relations.
 In addition to organizational underdevelopment in science, technology and culture, the psychological damage inflicted by the Mongol catastrophe and its repeated reenactments on the political, social and cultural life of Iran contributed to the country's infirmity in the face of interference, bullying and oppression by Imperialist powers and prevented it from adequately defending its national interest.
-The most significant example of this is the British invasion and occupation of Iran in the First World War, the brutal effects of which resulted in a devastating famine.
-According to some estimates up to half of the population were killed as a result, making Iran one of the greatest victims of the imperialist war. .
+The most significant example of this is the British invasion and occupation of Iran in the 1st World War, the brutal effects of which resulted in a devastating famine.
+According to some estimates up to half of the population were killed as a result, making Iran one of the greatest victims of the imperialist war.

-The influence, interference, politico and economic dominance of British and Russian imperialism in the nineteenth century and the all-encompassing American neocolonialism in the second half of the twentieth century, especially the role played by Britain and America in organizing the 1953 coup against the government of Dr Mosaddeq, and their support of Israel's illegal occupations and expansionist policies may have reawakened memories of the Mongol catastrophe in the collective psyche of this nation.
-These trends and events have encouraged the victim versus assailant mentality in the Iranian social character.
-It follows that the pursuit of domination and influence by foreign powers poses a serious problem for the people of Iran as it prevents a suitable environment for reviewing their past history and inner trauma
+The influence, interference, politico and economic dominance of British and Russian imperialism in the nineteenth century and the all-encompassing American neocolonialism in the second half of the twentieth century, especially the role played by Britain and America in organizing the 1953 coup against the government of Dr Mosaddeq, and their support of Israel's illegal occupations and expansionist policies may have reawakened memories of the Mongol catastrophe in the collective psyche of this nation, encouraging the victim versus assailant mentality in the Iranian social persona.
+An obvious source of justification for the national sense of resignation and helplessness further entrenched such feelings.
+It follows that the pursuit of domination and influence by foreign powers poses a serious problem for the people of Iran as it prevents a suitable environment for reviewing their past history and inner trauma.

-Mohammad Gholi Majd, The Great Famine and Genocide in Persia, 1917-1919, (University Press of America, 2003).
+&lt;sup>88 Mohammad Gholi Majd, The Great Famine and Genocide in Persia, 1917-1919, (University Press of America, 2003).